chronicle-app/chronicle-etl/README.md

 ### Saving jobs

-You can save details about a job to a local config file (saved by default in `~/.config/chronicle/etl/jobs/job_name.yml`) to save yourself the trouble of setting the CLI flags for each run.
+You can save details about a job to a local config file (saved by default in `~/.config/chronicle/etl/jobs/JOB_NAME.yml`) to save yourself the trouble specifying options each time.

 ```sh
 # Save a job named 'sample' to ~/.config/chronicle/etl/jobs/sample.yml